Avoiding “Unmitigated Disasters”

 • What is an authentic learning task?
 What does creativity look like today?
 Does your definition extend beyond the realm of documents?
 How do you feel about digital “poster projects?”
 Study the TPACK & SAMR frameworks together.

 • Define “blended learning.”
-What do you think of when you hear the term, “online course?”
+What do you think of when you hear the term “online course?”
 What should define an “online course?”
 Where and how does conversation fit into the description?
 Talk about space and time.
 Talk about the Carnegie Unit.

 • Is a 1:1 implementation an opportunity to study standards-based grading?
 If you’re really daring, try considering… why grade?